SergioCoboLopez/Workshop_ESA/docs/Introduction/index.md

 ## How can I install it?

-GoldSim is proprietary software; you will need a [license](https://www.goldsim.com/Web/Purchase/Licensing/) to use it.
-Also, GoldSim only runs on Windows operating systems.
+GoldSim only runs on Windows and it is proprietary software; you need a [license](https://www.goldsim.com/Web/Purchase/Licensing/) to use it.
-For more information, visit the GoldSim website at <https://www.goldsim.com/Web/Home/>.
+For more information about GoldS, visit the GoldSim website at <https://www.goldsim.com/Web/Home/>.

-We will have 25 student licenses generously provided by GoldSim for this workshop.